The Short Answer

 Secured Debts on Property You Want to Keep

-A secured debt is one backed by collateral — the lender has a legal right to the property if you don’t pay.
+A secured debt is backed by collateral — the lender has a legal right to the property if you don’t pay.
 The most common examples are your mortgage and your car loan.
 If you want to keep the house or the vehicle, you need to stay current on these payments.

 Domestic Support Obligations

 Child support and alimony are not dischargeable in bankruptcy under 11 U.S.C. § 523(a)(5).
-Stop paying them and you will still owe them after your case closes.
+If you stop paying them, you will still owe them after your case closes.
 Domestic support obligations are also not stayed by the automatic stay — the other party can continue to collect regardless of your bankruptcy filing.
-Never stop paying child support or alimony because you are filing bankruptcy.
-It does not help you, and it will likely result in enforcement actions.

 Debts You Can Generally Stop Paying